jjrpayne/quote-machine/README.md

 This site uses React and [Material-ui](https://material-ui.com/) components.

-The quote machien can be viewed at https://jjrpayne-quote-machine.netlify.app/.
+The quote machine can be viewed at https://jjrpayne-quote-machine.netlify.app/.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).